 The Low FODMAP Diet plan doesn’t sound quite as cool as ‘going raw vegan’ or ‘being Paleo’…it’s kinda clunky sounding & hard to remember, let alone explain to people what it’s all about when they ask you!
 But – it’s worth a look if you’ve never investigated, it may just be the easiest way to take back control over your badly-behaved bowels!
 The Monash University low FODMAP diet was developed for those suffering from Irritable Bowel Syndrome.
 Understanding FODMAP’s is a great tool to have in your gut-health belt.
-Find more on what is a Low FODMAP Diet here.
+Find more on what a Low FODMAP Diet is.

 The diet is based on keeping levels of potentially irritating / gut reaction-causing carbohydrates to a safe minimum, so that IBS symptoms are reliably kept at bay by food choices, over a short period of time (2-6 weeks on the diet to lessen the symptoms & try to figure out what effects you most).

 The Monash University FODMAP team has studied many many foods, their carbohydrate breakdown & their gut effects to find the levels that will generally ‘set sensitive people off’ & levels that are generally well tolerated.
 When I say ‘generally’ I mean that for MOST IBS patients (around 3/4 of them) the diet helps to control symptoms (sometimes working as quickly as 1-3 days), & also to uncover their ‘worst’ foods, giving a feeling of being back in control.
 They then know which foods are likely to set them off & which foods they can eat with confidence.